Print

 Instructions

-9. Remove from oven and brush the top with the remaining one tablespoon of melted butter.
-Allow to cool a few minutes before removing from the pan and slicing.
+8. Remove from the oven and allow bread to cool for a few minutes in the pan on a cooling rack before removing the bread from the pan and slicing.
 Enjoy!

 Notes